RakhithJK/dotnet-vscode-csharp-wiki/Remote-Debugging-On-Linux-Arm.md

 ## Create a new console project
 On the IDE computer:
 * Run `dotnet new console -n MyConsoleApp`.
-This will create a new netcoreapp v2.1 console application called `MyConsoleApp`.
+This will create a new netcoreapp console application called `MyConsoleApp`.

 ## Build and Deploy
 On the IDE computer:
 * Run `dotnet publish -r linux-arm`
-* Copy all the files under `bin/Debug/netcoreapp2.1/linux-arm/publish/` to `linux-arm`.
+* Copy all the files under `bin/Debug/netcoreapp2.1/linux-arm/publish/` to `linux-arm` (replace '2.1' with whatever framework you are targeting).
 * Test your application by running the standalone executable `MyConsoleApp`.
     ```bash
     $ ./MyConsoleApp